 Background: Correspondence has been sent to the three tribal community courts in Texas: Ysleta del Sur Pueblo, Alabama-Coushatta, and Kickapoo.
-They have been invited to participate in the TxIDTF meetings.
-While no response was received, the TxIDTF will continue to extend invitations to collaborate, attend meetings, and participate in judicial trainings.
+The tribes have been invited to participate in the TxIDTF meetings.
+Although no response has been received, the TxIDTF will continue to extend invitations to collaborate, attend meetings, and participate in judicial trainings.